agateblue/django-dynamic-preferences/docs/quickstart.rst

     # We can update our preferences values the same way
     global_preferences['maintenance_mode'] = True

-For per instance preference it's even easier.
+For per-instance preferences it's even easier.
 You can access each instance preferences via the ``preferences`` attribute.

 .. code-block:: python